Socialism in one country: Background

 The defeat of several proletarian revolutions in countries like Germany and Hungary ended Bolsheviks' hopes for an imminent world revolution and prompted them to focus on developing socialism in the Soviet Union alone, as advocated by Joseph Stalin.
 In the first edition of The Foundations of Leninism (1924), Stalin was still a follower of the classical Marxist idea that revolution in one country is insufficient.
 Vladimir Lenin died in January 1924 and by the end of that year in the second edition of the book Stalin's position started to turn around as he claimed that "the proletariat can and must build the socialist society in one country".

 In April 1925, Nikolai Bukharin elaborated the issue in his brochure Can We Build Socialism in One Country in the Absence of the Victory of the West-European Proletariat? and the Soviet Union adopted socialism in one country as state policy after Stalin's January 1926 article On the Issues of Leninism.
 1925–1926 signaled a shift in the immediate activity of the Communist International from world revolution towards a defense of the Soviet state.
 This period was known up to 1928 as the Second Period, mirroring the shift in the Soviet Union from war communism to the New Economic Policy.

-In his 1915 article On the Slogan for a United States of Europe, Lenin maintained that proletarian victory would be uneven and arrive through individual capitalist nations' conversions to socialism.
-Lenin further elaborated that the working class must implement socialism nationally where they can without waiting on a coordinated international unison of revolutions.

-Grigory Zinoviev and Leon Trotsky vigorously criticized the theory of socialism in one country.
+In his 1915 article On the Slogan for a United States of Europe, Lenin explained that due to uneven development, the victory of socialism would occur first in one or several countries.
+However, historians like E.H.
+Carr have argued that by "victory of socialism", Lenin only meant the seizure of power by socialists, and not the construction of socialism in the sense of the first phase of communism.
+Besides, Lenin explicitly said many times that the construction of socialism was not possible in one country alone.« ...we have always emphasized that we view things from an international perspective and that it is impossible to accomplish such a task as a socialist revolution in a single country... » Lenin, 1920Grigory Zinoviev and Leon Trotsky vigorously criticized the theory of socialism in one country.
 In particular, Trotskyists often claimed and still claim that socialism in one country opposes both the basic tenets of Marxism and Lenin's particular beliefs that the final success of socialism in one country depends upon the revolution's degree of success in proletarian revolutions in the more advanced countries of Western Europe.
 Notably, they cited Lenin's words at the March 1918 Seventh Congress where Lenin had argued that the success of the Soviet revolution inextricably depended on the success of socialist revolutions in other countries.
 However, in this address, Lenin had emphasized being realistic and pragmatic rather, cautioning against wishful thinking that would place too much faith in the immediate success of a world revolution.